 For good reason, land is considered a reliable investment.
 There’s a fixed amount of it, for one thing, and it’ll provide a basis for a whole host of other activities.
-For certain kinds of land, farming is an appropriate use – and it’s easy to see why this might appeal to those of us who’ve been brought up on images of pastoral idyl, and who like the idea of living off the land.
+For certain kinds of land, such as Colorado hunting ranches for sale, farming is an appropriate use – and it’s easy to see why this might appeal to those of us who’ve been brought up on images of pastoral idyl, and who like the idea of living off the land.

 Before you jump into a decision of this kind, however, it’s worth thinking about a few points in particular.
 Let’s take a look at a few of them.